tusen-ai/Anchor3DLane/README.md

 In this paper, we deﬁne 3D lane anchors in the 3D space and propose a BEV-free method named Anchor3DLane to predict 3D lanes directly from FV representations.
 3D lane anchors are projected to the FV features to extract their features which contain both good structural and context information to make accurate predictions.
 We further extend Anchor3DLane to the multi-frame setting to incorporate temporal information for performance improvement.

 ## Update
+- [2025/06/27] We have also hosted a copy of all data and checkpoints on [Hugging Face](https://huggingface.co/nowherespyfly/anchor3dlane) to make our data and model accessible to researchers worldwide.
 - [2025/05/28] We have added the code of Anchor3DLane++ in the [```anchor3dlane++``` branch](https://github.com/tusen-ai/Anchor3DLane/tree/anchor3dlane++).
 - [2023/06/02] We have added the code to generate data lists in the data conversion tools.
 - [2023/06/15] We have supported testing with multiple GPUs.